SkylineCommunications/dataminer-docs-connectors/connector/doc/Microsoft_Platform_SNMP.md

 ## Notes

-To be able to poll using SNMP, the client Microsoft machine needs the SNMP service to be configured correctly (community strings and accepted hosts).
+- To be able to poll using SNMP, the client Microsoft machine needs the SNMP service to be configured correctly (community strings and accepted hosts).
+- In order to configure correctly the SNMP service on devices running Windows Server OS, the following features must be enabled:
+  - SNMP Service
+  - Remote Server Administration Tools -> Feature Administration Tools -> SNMP Tools.
+This last feature allows to perform additional settings in the SNMP agent (e.g. set the community string, define hosts that can monitor the server, etc.)

+More information about how to enable features on Windows Server can be found in [Microsoft Learn](https://learn.microsoft.com/en-us/windows-server/administration/server-manager/install-or-uninstall-roles-role-services-or-features#install-roles-role-services-and-features-by-using-the-add-roles-and-features-wizard).